-- C. "Major life activities" means functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working. - D. "Is regarded as having an impairment" means that the individual has a physical or mental impairment that does not substantially limit major life activities, but is treated by the College as limiting such activities; has a physical or mental impairment that substantially limits major life activities as a result of attitudes of others toward such an impairment; or has none of the impairments listed in Section II.
+- C. "Major life activities" means and includes functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, and operations of major bodily systems (bowel, bladder, and cardiovascular, among others). - D. "Is regarded as having an impairment" means that the individual has a physical or mental impairment that does not substantially limit major life activities, but is treated by the College as limiting such activities; has a physical or mental impairment that substantially limits major life activities as a result of attitudes of others toward such an impairment; or has none of the impairments listed in Section II.
 B, but is treated as having such an impairment, such as persons with a limp or persons with disfiguring scars. - E. An "individual with a disability" does not include a person who is currently engaging in the illegal use of drugs.
 However, an individual who is currently participating in, or who has successfully completed, a supervised drug rehabilitation program and is not currently engaging in the illegal use of drugs, or who is otherwise no longer engaging in such use, shall be considered an individual with a disability if the individual otherwise fits the definition of a disabled person as described in Section II.
 A through Section II.
 D of these Guidelines.

-Individuals with drug or alcohol addictions who are not currently engaging in the illegal use of drugs, or who are no longer engaging in drug or alcohol abuse as described in this Section, should not be prohibited from attending the College if they can successfully participate in the education program of SJVC, if they comply with College policies, and if their behavior does not impede the performance of others.
+Individuals with drug or alcohol addictions who are not currently engaging in the illegal use of drugs, or who are no longer engaging in drug or alcohol abuse as described in this Section, should not be prohibited from attending the College if they can successfully participate in the education program of the College, if they comply with College policies, and if their behavior does not impede the performance of others.

-F. "Facility" means all or any portion of buildings, structures, sites, complexes, equipment, rolling stock and other conveyances (e.g., buses, shuttles, vans), roads, walks, parking lots, or other real or personal property, including the site where the building, property, structure, or equipment is located.
+- F. "Facility" means all or any portion of buildings, structures, sites, complexes, equipment, rolling stock and other conveyances (e.g., buses, shuttles, vans), roads, walks, parking lots, or other real or personal property, including the site where the building, property, structure, or equipment is located. - G. "Reasonable Accommodation" means an accommodation, or more simply, a change or variance from practice or procedure that allows for a student's full participation in the College's educational and extra-curricular activities.
+As discussed in further detail below, a reasonable accommodation for a qualified individual may include modified testing procedures, course load reduction, or use of auxiliary aides in the classroom, such as sign language interpreters or tape recorders.
+However, the College is not obligated to provide personal aids and services such as attendants, individually prescribed devices such as wheelchairs, readers for personal use or study, or other devices and services of a personal nature.